b-pardi/ai-flappy-bird/README.md

 1. **Run the game:**
     `python main.py`
-    - Optionally, set a pipe goal for the bird to reach, upon which the population will die and repopulate, in effort to see morer generations and not run infinitely with just 1 bird. `python main.py -g x` where x is an integer of pipes to reach (e.g. 20)
+    - Optionally, set a pipe goal for the bird to reach, or run with a pretrained bird for demonstrative purposes.
+(See [CLI Arguments](#cli-arguments))

 2. **Training the AI:**
     The AI will start training automatically.